francescosacco/ForkFS/README.md

 # ForkFS
 It's a fork from FatFS.
 The original project is from ELM-Chan.

+* 2017-06-23 - Changed Integer Types.
+  * It's possible to check the 64 bits support if there is the definition UINT64_MAX or C99 version.
+Close #1
+  * Enable FF_FS_EXFAT to test 64 bits variables.
+  * Change QWORD type to uint64_t.
+Close #6

 * 2017-06-20 - Changed Integer Types.
   * Change LONG and DWORD types to int32_t and uint32_t.
 Close #5
   * Change INT and UINT types to int and unsigned int.
 Close #2